Whaling in Antarctica | Whaling in the 21st century

 The uses of whale products changed as time progressed.
 In the heyday of Yankee whaling from around 1860 to 1890, sperm whales in particular and then right whales were the most sought after.
 The sperm whale supplied spermaceti, an oily, waxy substance in great quantity and the right whale also supplied large amounts of whale bone.
 The right gave plenty of blubber too, but the sperm whale less so.

 Towards the end of the 1800's, mineral oils from underground deposits and gas started to be used for lighting and so whale oil was no longer needed for these purposes, as a consequence the taking of sperm whales declined in favour of other species.
-There was still a great demand for whale oil that came from the blubber, but now in the main, this was used for making the finest soaps and also for the manufacture of margarine.
+There was still a great demand for whale oil that came from the blubber, but now in the main, this was used for making the finest soaps and especially for the manufacture of margarine which used by far the greatest quantity.

 Oil for lighting: Sperm whale oil burned slowly, without an offensive odor.
 It was considered one of the finest oils for illumination used in an oil lamp.
 Spermaceti was used to make the finest quality clean and odorless candles.

-For lubricating: Whale-oil was processed into fine lubricating oils for industries such as clock making.
+Oil for lubricating: Whale-oil was processed into fine lubricating oils for industries such as clock making.
 The oil of the blackfish, a small, toothed whale, was prized for lubricating delicate machinery, such as chronometers on whale ships.
-The oil remained fluid even at very cold temperatures.
+The oil remained fluid even at very cold temperatures and was sometimes used for instruments in high altitude aircraft for this purpose.

 Other uses: Although it was most prized for lighting and lubricating, whale oil was also used to manufacture soaps, varnish, cosmetics ("imparts a rich glossy sheen"), paint, glaze (on photographs), to process textiles and rope and burnt to provide heat.